Experiencing Granville County, North Carolina

 The first Satterwhite men that came to Granville County were Captain Michael Satterwhite, Thomas Satterwhite, and John Satterwhite.
 They lived among men that shaped not only our state but also this country, such as John Penn (1741-1788) and Thomas Person (1733-1800).

 If you are ever in the area, it is worth the trip back into the woods to see the John Penn Memorial located on his original land.
 While his remains are now in Guilford County, the experience of being at the original site is well worth the time.
-It's humbling to see the slave burial grounds.
+It is humbling to see the burial grounds for the enslaved souls.

 I spend most of my time in the upper east quadrant of the county.
 The area still holds the feel of timeless history.
 If you need to research your ancestors, the courthouse is in Oxford, NC, and the Richard H. Thornton Library is within walking distance.
 You will find the history room well equipped, and Mark Pace, who heads the genealogy department, is the best!